Studies Model The Effects Of Carbon Removal On Climate Change

 To combat climate change, engineers and scientists have proposed and started to develop methods that would pull carbon dioxide out of Earth’s atmosphere.

-But results from two climate modeling studies published this week suggest that without significant cuts to CO2 emissions from power plants and other sources, these extraction technologies probably won’t do much to mitigate the gas’s effects on Earth’s climate or oceans.
+But results from two climate modeling studies published recently suggest that without significant cuts to CO2 emissions from power plants and other sources, these extraction technologies probably won’t do much to mitigate the gas’s effects on Earth’s climate or oceans.

 To keep global warming at reasonable levels—less than a 2 ºC increase in global average temperature by the end of the century, according to modeling studies—climate scientists think CO2 levels in the atmosphere can’t rise much past 420 ppm.
 Earlier this year, CO2 levels passed 400 ppm.